Andrew Redmayne: Senior

 Redmayne was first called up to the Australian national squad in June 2019 for a friendly against South Korea, after his performance in the 2019 A-League Grand Final.
 He made his international debut in the friendly, playing a full game as Australia lost 1–0.

 On 13 June 2022, Redmayne came off the bench in the 120th minute of the FIFA World Cup play-off match against Peru.
 In the penalty shoot-out, he successfully put off the Peru players and managed to save the vital penalty to help secure Australia's passage to the 2022 FIFA World Cup.
 In an interview after the game, Redmayne revealed that the tactic had been planned for months.

+Personal life

+Outside of his football career, Redmayne has harboured ambitions to become a primary school teacher.
+During the 2022 FIFA World Cup in Qatar, Redmayne finished his studies and received his teaching degree during the tournament.